dmd-program/dmd-100/projects/open_design/open_source_toy.md

 ## Audience

+1. Conduct desktop and field research of toy kits and models.
+Investigate websites that sell toys and visit physical toy and hobby stores.
+See if you can understand the ways in which
-1. Choose an age that you would like to focus on.
+2. Choose an age that you would like to focus on.
 The end user does not have to be a child.
-2. What purpose does the kit serve?
+3. What purpose does the kit serve?
-3. Geographical location?
+4. Geographical location?
-4. Who is building vs using?
+5. Who is building vs using?

 ## Category